This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 - Even if your baby accompanies you on your travel, you may still need to express milk.
 Check your hotel or accommodations for access to a refrigerator for storage.

 - Declare any breast milk that you intend to carry on a flight during security screening at the airport when flying.
 The United States’ Transportation Security Administration (TSA) considers breast milk belonging to the category of liquid medication and is not subject to the 3.4-ounce restriction for other liquids and gels.
 Ice packs, gel packs and other accessories needed to cool breast milk are also allowed in carry-on luggage.

-Breastfeeding tips for mothers traveling without their children
+Tips for breastfeeding mothers traveling without their children

 Keeping a regular schedule of pumping or expressing milk while traveling needs preparation and foresight to avoid or minimize inconvenience and to ensure a healthy, comfortable experience.